 Toilet installation costs can vary greatly due to the type of toilet, the brand, and extra features.
 A new toilet can help save money on your water bill by using less than 2 gallons of water per flush, unlike older models that can use up to 7 gallons of water.
 You can choose a toilet with a round bowl or an elongated bowl.
 Elongated bowls are considered more comfortable, and they’re easier for the elderly and disabled to use.
 Generally, there are four types of toilets to choose from: one-piece, two-piece, wall-hung, or a smart toilet.
 These types will affect the installation cost and how much time it takes to complete the project.

-One-piece toilets typically cost between $190 and $490, with advanced design models costing as much as $500 to $1,000.
+One-piece toilets typically cost between $150 and $1,500.
 One-piece toilets have a sleek, modern design, and they’re easy to install and clean.
 This type of toilet is usually smaller, which makes it an excellent choice for tighter spaces.
 Because one-piece toilets cost more to ship since they can’t be separated to save space, they cost more overall.
 They’re typically high-efficiency toilets (HET) and have newer technology.

-Basic two-piece toilets range in price from $230 to $300, with advanced design models priced at $700 to $1,050.
+Two-piece toilets range in price from $90 to $875.
 Two-piece toilets are the most popular option for toilet installations.
 They separate into two sections, with the front and base as one section and the tank as another.
 These toilets are typically more budget-friendly to repair and install.

 Wall-hung, or mounted toilets, are affixed to the wall with the tank on the inside of the wall.
-A wall-hung toilet can cost between $216 and $5,175.
+A wall-hung toilet can cost between $500 and $2,000 or more.
 Since the tank is inside the wall, this type of toilet is more difficult to repair, but it is easier to clean considering it doesn’t touch the floor.
 Wall-hung toilets can get pricey, but some homeowners find that they’re a good option for a smaller bathroom space.

-Smart toilets can run from $1,199 to $6,750.
+Smart toilets can run from $1,200 to $13,000 or more, with the average smart toilet costing $4,000.
 They use less water than conventional toilets, and they can flush without the user having to touch it.
 Some smart toilets have built-in lighting to make it easier to find in the dark, and they have self-closing lids.
 More options include bidets, seat warmers, and self-cleaning abilities.

 Do I Need a New Toilet?